BBK-PiJ-2014-00/git_lesson1/README.md

-This repository contains the files used for a git lesson some text
+Thikdkjdkjds repository contains the files used for a git lesson some text

+ git is versioning tool